OpenVoiceOS/community-docs/docs/intents.md

 #### More vocab!

-One of the most common mistakes when getting started with Skills is that the vocab file doesn't include all of the keywords or terms that a User might use to trigger the intent.
+One of the most common mistakes when getting started with Skills is that the vocab file doesn't include all the keywords or terms that a User might use to trigger the intent.
 It is important to map out your Skill and test the interactions with others to see how they might ask questions differently.

 #### I have added new phrases in the .voc file, but Mycroft isn't recognizing them